JulienRineau/blog/content/posts/dit.md

     ```
 - **SelfAttention:** Multi-head self-attention module.
 It uses linear layers to project inputs into query, key, and value representations, applies scaled dot-product attention using PyTorch's functional API, and projects the output back to the original embedding dimension.
 - **FinalLayer:** It uses a LayerNorm without affine parameters, computes adaptive normalization parameters via the ```adaLN_modulation``` module, and applies a final linear projection to reshape the output to the desired dimensions.
-- **MLP:** Transformers struggle with spatial coherence in image tasks, often producing "patchy" outputs.
-To address this, we add a depth-wise convolution to the FFN layer, as introduced in the [LocalViT paper](https://arxiv.org/pdf/2104.05707).
-This allows the model to mix information from nearby pixels efficiently, improving spatial awareness and output quality with minimal computational cost.